Forgot password

 Screenshot by Dot Esports

-How to complete Rule 14 in The Password Game: Tips to find the secret country
+How to beat Rule 14 of The Password Game – Tips to find the secret country

 Hope your geography skills are up to scratch.

-The Password Game has taken the world by storm, with many rushing through the puzzle trying to solve it.
-You’ll be familiar with this game if you’ve ever needed to make a password: it’s gotta have five characters, a number, a symbol…and the country of a random Google Image?
+The Password Game is a real head-scratcher, but you’ll be familiar with the premise if you’ve ever needed to make a password: It has to have five characters, a number, a symbol—and the country of a random Google Image.

 Recommended Videos

-The Password Game’s Rule 14 will test your geography skills to their limits when building your ultimate password.
-To complete Rule 14, you’ll need to find out where exactly a location is and add the country’s name to your password, but sometimes it’s easier said than done.
+The Password Game’s Rule 14 tests your geography skills to their limits when building your ultimate password.
+To complete Rule 14, you need to find out where exactly a location is and add the country’s name to your password, but sometimes it’s easier said than done.

 Here are some quick tips to help you find the secret country for Rule 14 of The Password Game.